autotelicum/Smooth-CoffeeScript/readme.md

 Web browser implementations of web sockets currently change regularly.
 You can contact me on twitter @autotelicum if you have a short question or encounter a problem that might not be worth reporting as an issue.

-NOTE: A compatibility update to node 0.6.0 and coffeescript 1.1.3 is underway...
+NOTE: A compatibility update to node 0.6.1 and coffeescript 1.1.3 is underway...
 ETA: somewhere around November 20th as time allows.
+Download `master` to get the latest changes.

-Windows: The native and prebuilt node.js (0.5.x unstable) mostly works with the source code for the book.
-Installing the prebuilt cygwin node.js (0.4.x stable) is described by [semperos](http://techylinguist.com/) in [CoffeeScript on Windows 7](http://techylinguist.com/posts/coffeescript-windows-7).
-Until a stable 0.6 is released, you can try the _Full-Featured Method_ to run all the examples as described in **Smooth CoffeeScript**.
+Install: Get CoffeeScript up and running in a few minutes on Mac.
+Now also on Windows: Native install!
+No third party compiler, package manager or cygwin emulation layer.
+[Quick install on Mac and Windows](http://autotelicum.github.com/Smooth-CoffeeScript/install/install-notes.html)

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).